MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-02-prepare-the-project.md

      ![A screenshot of the Mesh Emulator Setup No Upload prefab added to the Hierarchy.](../../../media/sample-mesh-101/508-emulator-component-single.png)

-1. Select the Unity Editor Play button.
-Note the change to a single view, from the avatar's position, in the **Game** window.
+1. Click the Unity Editor Play button.
+Note that you now have a single view, from the avatar's position, in the **Game** window.

     ![A picture containing screenshot, pc game, video game software,3d modeling Description automatically generated](../../../media/sample-mesh-101/016-playmode-v2.png)

 1. Use the <kbd>W</kbd><kbd>A</kbd><kbd>S</kbd><kbd>D</kbd> keys to walk around inside the Sphere Terrace.
 You can also use the arrow keys or drag the right mouse button to pan in any direction.
 When you're done experimenting, click the Unity Editor Play button again to exit Play mode.